 - There’s no need to be a North Carolina resident.

-- Applicants cannot already possess a high school diploma or equivalent.
+- You cannot already possess a high school or equivalent diploma.

 - You cannot be registered for any other school program.